The Great Khali: Dominance (2006–2008)

 On 2 January 2006, Rana became the first Indian professional wrestler to be signed to a contract by World Wrestling Entertainment (WWE).
 He was assigned to their developmental territory, Deep South Wrestling, where he competed under his real name.

 The Great Khali made his television debut accompanied by Daivari on 7 April episode of SmackDown!, where he attacked The Undertaker, beginning a storyline rivalry.
-Two weeks later, he competed in his first televised match, decisively defeating Funaki.
+Two weeks later, Khali competed in his first televised match, decisively defeating Funaki.
 In May, Khali continued to be presented as a dominant force, defeating World Heavyweight Champion Rey Mysterio in a non-title bout.
-On 21 May at Judgment Day, he gained a notable victory over The Undertaker.
+On 21 May at Judgment Day, Khali gained a notable victory over The Undertaker.
 Khali was scheduled to face The Undertaker in a Punjabi Prison match at The Great American Bash on 23 July but was replaced by Big Show after being deemed medically unable to compete.
 Despite Khali's interference during the match, The Undertaker secured the win.
 Khali experienced his first televised loss on 18 August episode of SmackDown! in a Last Man Standing match against The Undertaker.

 Khali moved to the Raw brand on the 8 January 2007 episode of Raw.
 Khali began a short feud with Kane on 23 February episode of SmackDown!, culminating in a victory at WrestleMania 23 on 1 April.
-On 30 April episode of Raw, he entered a storyline involving John Cena's WWE Championship, earning a title match by defeating Shawn Michaels on 7 May episode of Raw.
+On 30 April episode of Raw, Khali entered a storyline involving John Cena's WWE Championship, earning a title match by defeating Shawn Michaels on 7 May episode of Raw.
 Khali was defeated by Cena at Judgment Day on 20 May.
 The next night on Raw, Ranjin Singh was introduced as Khali's new manager and translator.
 Their rivalry continued at One Night Stand on 3 June, where Khali once again lost to Cena in a Falls Count Anywhere match.